Bus Rapid Transit

 I remember that only one side will have the wide multi use path. the other side will have sidewalk? is that correct? which side will be which? thanks

-DG asked about 1 month ago
+DG asked 6 months ago

 Yes, this is correct.
 Here’s the breakdown: